emf-creaf/medfate/articles/intro/PackageOverview.md

 ecosystems.
 Climatic conditions are the main environmental drivers, with a particular focus on drought and fire impacts under Mediterranean conditions.
-Representation of vegetation accounts for structural and compositional variation but is not spatially-explicit (i.e. trees or shrubs do not have explicit coordinates within forest stands).
+Representation of vegetation accounts for structural and compositional variation but is not spatially-explicit (i.e. trees, shrubs or herbs do not have explicit coordinates within forest stands).
 This representation is chosen so that package functions can be easily applied to forest plot data from national forest inventories.
-Since the package intends to facilitate predictions of not only forest functioning but also forest structural and compositional dynamics, the taxonomic identity of plants is stored, and parameter values need to be provided for each taxonomic entity (but the package could be used with functional groups).
+Since the package intends to facilitate predictions of not only forest functioning but also structure and composition dynamics, the taxonomic identity of plants is stored, and parameter values need to be provided for each taxonomic entity (but the package could be used with functional groups).

 Currently, the distributed R package does not include any vignette, but the package [website](https://emf-creaf.github.io/medfate/) includes articles covering model simulation examples, sensitivity analysis, parameter specification, model evaluation and applications.
-In addition, complete documentation on the design and formulation of the simulation models can be found at the [medfate reference book](https://emf-creaf.github.io/medfatebook/index.html).
+In addition, a detailed documentation on the design and formulation of the simulation models can be found at the [medfate reference book](https://emf-creaf.github.io/medfatebook/index.html).

 ## Dynamic simulation functions

-Three main kinds of simulations can be done in medfate, each model building on the previous ones.
+Three main kinds of simulations can be done in `medfate`, each model building on the previous ones.

 ### Water/energy balance